Simplified Sparse Attention via Gist Tokens: Complexity Analysis

-We now analyze the hierarchical variant with meta-gist grouping factor $J$ and hierarchy depth $t$.
-At each level $\ell \in \{1, \dots, t\}$, there are $M_\ell = \lceil M / J^{\ell-1} \rceil$ summary tokens: $M_1 = M$ gist tokens at the bottom, $M_2 = \lceil M/J \rceil$ meta-gist tokens at level 2, and so on up to $M_t = \lceil M / J^{t-1} \rceil$ tokens at the top. \paragraph{Prefill.} The blocking mechanism ensures that tokens at level $\ell$ can only attend to summary tokens at the same or higher levels within their local scope.
+\paragraph{Prefill.} The blocking mechanism ensures that tokens at level $\ell$ can only attend to summary tokens at the same or higher levels within their local scope.
 The computation decomposes as: \begin{enumerate} \item \textbf{Intra-chunk attention.} Same as the single-level case: $O(nL)$. \item \textbf{Level-$\ell$ summary attention.} At level $\ell$, each of the $M_\ell$ summary tokens attends to at most $J$ tokens from level $\ell - 1$ (its children) plus the preceding summary tokens at level $\ell$.
 Due to the blocking mechanism, each level-$\ell$ token's effective attention span is bounded by $O(J + M_\ell)$.
 However, the blocking ensures that level-$\ell$ tokens only see level-$\ell$ peers within their parent's scope at level $\ell+1$, bounding the span to $O(J)$ per token.
 The total cost at level $\ell$ is $O(M_\ell \cdot J)$.
 Summing across all levels:

 The geometric series converges since $J \geq 2$, so the total summary attention cost is $O(MJ) = O(nJ/L)$, independent of the depth $t$. \end{enumerate} The overall prefill cost is therefore $O(nL + nJ/L)$, which is \emph{linear} in $n$---a substantial improvement over the single-level prefill cost of $O(nL + n^2/L^2)$.